Montana/heat-cli/README.md

 # heat-cli

 Heat is a collection of fun tools that have nothing to do with one another.
-It's a Swiss army knife of fun in the CLI, look busy, check the weather, ping an API, and a lot more!
+It's a Swiss army knife of fun in the CLI, you can look busy, check the weather, ping an API, and a lot more all in one central shell script.
 Functionality will be added.

 ![heat-cli](https://user-images.githubusercontent.com/20936398/180102810-9eedbee0-aa9e-4840-9a61-c0e2c05cb7da.png)